vetl-project/experiment-data/readme.md

+**VETL is a commercial project that restrict the disclosure of source code or program.
+Sorry for the inconvenience.**

 + [result_open_source.xlsx](https://github.com/vetl-project/experiment-data/blob/main/result_open_source.xlsx): Raw statistics result on four open-source websites, run with vetl, three variants, and webexplor.
 The four subseets also shows the ablation results.

 + [commercial_web_results.xlsx](https://github.com/vetl-project/experiment-data/blob/main/result_open_source.xlsx): Raw statistics on ten commercial websites, formats are similar to the open-source websites' results.